Orcon Broadband Plans Review

 Orcon Broadband Internet Plans

-As you can see, Dunedinites get the most ‘bang for buck’ out of their plans, as it’s customary for Orcon – and most providers – to provide ADSL, VDSL, fibre and Gigatown speeds at no extra cost per month.
-In this case, Dunedin sees gigabit speeds for the same price as someone who can only connect to good old ADSL.
-Furthermore, Dunedinites also get unlimited data as standard, which is probably a godsend considering the fast speeds on offer.
-Orcon plans include:
+As you can see, those who can get ‘Gigantic’ fibre arguably get the most ‘bang for buck’ out of their plans, as it’s customary for Orcon – and most providers – to provide ADSL, VDSL, fibre and gigantic speeds at little to no extra cost per month.
+Orcon broadband plans also include:

 - Unlimited national calling for an extra $5 a month (Homeline plans)